Fear of failure holding you back? Here’s how to make a move

 Is failure holding you back right now?

-• If I get too stuck on making the ‘right’ mark, I can lose my flow and my creativity gets put back into its box - the opposite of what an artist wants to happen!
+If I get too focused on making the ‘right’ mark, I can lose my flow and my creativity gets put back into its box - the opposite of what an artist wants to happen!
+What’s more, the mark that went awry often ends up being a beautiful texture or history in the painting, in a way that perfection can never allow.
+(And yes, this is a metaphor for life).

 Iterate and lower the stakes